-In order to ensure conditions of correctness and transparency in conducting the company's business activities, CIR S.p.A. has equipped itself with an "Organization and Management and Control Model" in line with the instructions set out in Legislative Decree 231/2001 on the administrative liability of legal entities.
+In order to ensure conditions of correctness and transparency in conducting the company's business activities, COFIDE S.p.A. has equipped itself with an "Organization, Management and Control Model" in line with the instructions set out in Legislative Decree 231/2001 on the administrative liability of legal entities.
 The Model is subjected periodically to a check as to whether it is adequate and where necessary it is updated in order to guarantee that it continues to be in line with any new legislation that has been introduced and adequate for the organizational structure of the company.
 At the Board of Directors Meeting held on October 30 2015 the Model was updated with the addition of a list of new offences, contained in the General Part, based on the most recent regulations introduced.

-The Model consists of a "General Part" and eleven "Special Parts", relating to the Code of Ethics, how the powers are organized and how they are delegated in CIR, the system of sanctions, as well as the various types of offence contemplated in the Decree, which involve suitable control protocols for monitoring and preventing the committing of offences.
+The Model consists of a "General Part" and eleven "Special Parts", relating to the Code of Ethics, how the powers are organized and how they are delegated in COFIDE, the system of sanctions, as well as the various types of offence contemplated in the Decree, which involve suitable control protocols for monitoring and preventing the committing of offences.

-CIR has appointed a Supervisory Body, made up of two external members and the Head of Internal Auditing of the company, who has responsibility for monitoring the effectiveness and the functioning of the Model and checking that it is complied with and that it is constantly updated.
+COFIDE has entrusted the functions of the Supervisory Body to the Board of Statutory Auditors of the company, giving it the task of monitoring the effectiveness and the functioning of the Model and ensuring that it is complied with and is kept constantly up to date.